MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-create-remote-network-custom-ike-policy.md

     - **Zone redundant local BGP address**: This optional field shows up only when you select **Zone redundancy**.
         - Enter a BGP IP address that is *not* part of your on-premises network where your CPE resides *and* is different from **Local BGP address**.
     - **Bandwidth capacity (Mbps)**: Specify tunnel bandwidth.
 Available options are 250, 500, 750, and 1000 Mbps.
-    - **Local BGP address**: Enter a BGP IP address that is *not* part of your on-premises network where your CPE resides.
+    - **Local BGP address**: Enter a BGP IP address that *isn't* part of your on-premises network where your CPE resides.
         - For example, if your on-premises network is 10.1.0.0/16, then you can use 10.2.0.4 as your Local BGP address.
         - This address is entered as the *peer* BGP​​ IP address on your CPE.
         - Refer to the [valid BGP addresses](reference-remote-network-configurations.md#valid-bgp-addresses) list for reserved values that can't be used.